Halliburton-Landmark/gdp/README-compiling.md

 * ep &mdash; A library of C utility functions.
 This is a stripped down version of a library I wrote several years ago.
-	If you look at the code you'll see vestiges of some of the stripped out functions.
+	If you look at the code you will see vestiges of some of the stripped out functions.
 I plan on cleaning this version up and releasing it again.